-Donald Coles is the Chairman and Managing Director of Valley Seeds Pty Ltd, Director and Immediate Past President of the Australian Seed Federation and a Director of the International Seed Federation.
+Donald Coles is the Chairman and Managing Director of Valley Seeds Pty Ltd, Director and Immediate Past President of the Australian Seed Federation and Vice President of the International Seed Federation.
 Donald holds a Diploma in Farm Management, and a Master of Business Administration.

 He combines extensive experience and understanding of Australian agribusiness at senior management level with a hands on understanding of food and fibre production.
 Donald has worked in the agricultural industry for all his working life and has over 40 years of experience in the seed industry.